 The volume of complaints and the newness of these areas of jurisdiction underscore the need for continuous outreach and relationship building with stakeholders in order to get problems solved and influence positive change.
 In a typical month, representatives from our Office may be speaking to groups about policing, prisons, universities, school boards, municipalities, or any of the other 1,000 government or public sector bodies we oversee.
 February was no exception, as I was busy attending events with different stakeholder groups and building collaborative, productive relationships.

-Ombudsman staff also recently attended the This link opens in a new tabRural Ontario Municipal Association annual conference in Toronto, where staff spoke to hundreds of municipal delegates about everything from how we resolve most municipal complaints informally to the role of local integrity commissioners.
+Ombudsman staff also recently attended the Rural Ontario Municipal Association annual conference in Toronto, where staff spoke to hundreds of municipal delegates about everything from how we resolve most municipal complaints informally to the role of local integrity commissioners.
 General Counsel Laura Pettigrew gave two sessions to participants about the role of the Ontario Ombudsman in handling municipal complaints and the importance of local complaint processes and policies.
-Her presentation offered some useful tips for municipalities when creating or reinforcing complaint procedures – read it here.
+Her presentation offered some useful tips for municipalities when creating or reinforcing complaint procedures.

 Our first systemic investigation into a municipality has been completed and our findings on the non-competitive procurement practices of the City of Brampton will be submitted later this month.
 We also continue to make progress on our systemic investigation into segregation practices in the province of Ontario - stay tuned for updates on this file in the coming weeks.